 With no wireless access at the launch pad and the potential for changes in launch time, the only effective way to trigger the cameras is to use a sound trigger.
 A sound trigger fires the shutter in continuous mode based on the loud sound of the rocket engines.
 Like many other launch photographers, I use the MIOPS Smart+ trigger.

 Remote cameras are set up the day before launch.
-Florida weather means you are going to be faced with dew, condensation, or rain, so it is important to protect the cameras from the elements.
+Florida weather means you will face dew, condensation, or rain, so protecting the cameras from the elements is essential.
 I wrapped my cameras in plastic bags, except for the front lens element.
 More sophisticated setups use plastic or wood enclosures.

 If a launch gets scrubbed, as this one did, your cameras remain out at the launchpad for several days.
 The Wednesday launch of the SpaceX Crew Dragon was scrubbed and moved to Saturday.
 During the four nights, our cameras were subjected to punishing thunderstorms.
 Luckily we got to revisit the cameras on Friday before launch, and I had a couple of lenses that I swapped that had condensation inside of the front element after all of that rain.

-It is also important to protect the cameras from the rocket itself.
-A launchpad explosion, brush fires, or the thrust of the rocket can throw or melt cameras on occasion.
+It is also essential to protect the cameras from the rocket itself.
+A launchpad explosion, brush fires, or rocket thrust can occasionally throw or melt cameras.
 But that is the inherent risk of rocket photography.
 You must risk damage to your equipment to get the shot.

 Rocket Photography Camera Settings

-One question that photographers always ask is how to properly expose a rocket launch.
+One question that photographers always ask is how to expose a rocket launch properly.
 The nice thing about exposure settings for rockets is that you expose for the extremely bright exhaust of the rocket, which is consistent between daytime and nighttime launches.

-Normally I underexpose my rocket shots by 1-2 stops to avoid blowing out highlights in the rocket exhaust.
+I usually underexpose my rocket shots by 1-2 stops to avoid blowing out highlights in the rocket exhaust.
 This requires boosting the exposure in the sky and surroundings in post-processing.

-To capture even greater details of the flames coming from the rocket engines, I will set some cameras to severely underexpose by 3-4 stops.
+To capture even more incredible details of the flames coming from the rocket engines, I will set some cameras to severely underexpose by 3-4 stops.

 Composition can be challenging.
-You have to visualize the path of the rocket and the size and direction of the exhaust cloud coming out of the flame trench.
-I have shot at this launchpad before, so was better able to pre-visualize the results I would get.
-When I encounter new rockets or launch pads, I research previous photos taken by other photographers.
+You have to visualize the rocket’s path and the size and direction of the exhaust cloud coming out of the flame trench.
+I have shot at this launchpad before, so I could better pre-visualize the results I would get.
+When encountering new rockets or launch pads, I research previous photos taken by other photographers.

 I focus the cameras on the rocket, change to manual focus, and apply gaffer tape to the lens focus rings to ensure that focus isn’t missed or changed.

-The cameras also need to be in continuous release mode and the sound triggers must be activated and tested by clapping your hands or pounding on them to make sure that they are on.
+The cameras must also be in continuous release mode, and the sound triggers must be activated and tested by clapping your hands or pounding on them to ensure they are on.

 Why I love launch photography

 It was amazing to witness this launch in person.
-It was a major milestone for manned space flight and a bright spot in an otherwise challenging time for our country and the world.
+It was a significant milestone for manned space flight and a bright spot in an otherwise challenging time for our country and the world.